Revisiting the dynamics of interacting vector-like dark energy: Numerical Results

 \subsection{Case II: \texorpdfstring{$Q = 3\beta H\dfrac{{\rho_m}^2}{\rho_m+\rho_{de}}$}{Q2}}

 For this ansatz, we have shown the numerical results in FIGS. \ref{fig:B.1.7}, \ref{fig:B.1.1}, \ref{fig:B.1.3}, \ref{fig:B.1.4} and \ref{fig:B.1.5}.

 In FIG. \ref{fig:B.1.7} one can see that the system has an attractor point, which is a dark energy-dominated solution.
-Furthermore, this attractor point has a nature of cosmological constant with an equation of state $w_{de}=-1$.
+Furthermore, this attractor point has a nature of cosmological constant with an EoS $w_{de}=-1$.
 However, the position of this fixed point in the phase space depends on the parameter $\lambda$.
 Thus, the transition time between the dark matter-dominated era and late-time acceleration depends on it, too.
 Let us remember that this transition time is constrained by current cosmological observations \cite{Aghanim:2018eyx}.
 In FIG. \ref{fig:B.1.1}, we can observe the scaling regimes during the dark-matter and radiation-dominated epochs.
 At early times, the dark energy component reaches higher energy scales, alleviating the energy scale problem of dark energy.
-In FIG. \ref{fig:B.1.3}, we depict the behavior of the equation of state of dark energy and total equation of state for our model, comparing the corresponding results from $\Lambda$CDM.
+In FIG. \ref{fig:B.1.3}, we depict the behavior of the EoS of dark energy and total EoS for our model, comparing the corresponding results from $\Lambda$CDM.

-Interestingly enough, the evolution of the total equation of state of our model is very close to that of $\Lambda$CDM, with some slight differences during the dark matter-dark energy transition time.
-However, the equation of state of dark energy behaves like a radiation field at early times and like a cosmological constant at late times, also, in FIG. \ref{fig:B.1.4}, one can observe the decelerating-accelerating transition time as described by the evolution of the deceleration parameter.
+Interestingly enough, the evolution of the total EoS of our model is very close to that of $\Lambda$CDM, with some slight differences during the dark matter-dark energy transition time.
+However, the EoS of dark energy behaves like a radiation field at early times and like a cosmological constant at late times, also, in FIG. \ref{fig:B.1.4}, one can observe the decelerating-accelerating transition time as described by the evolution of the deceleration parameter.
 We found that this transition time is slightly displaced towards smaller redshift values than the result from $\Lambda$CDM.
 Nevertheless, this result is still compatible with observational data \cite{Aghanim:2018eyx}.

 Finally, in FIG. \ref{fig:B.1.5}, we numerically corroborated that our model is compatible with observational data.
 The evolution of the Hubble rate is consistent with Hubble rate data found in the literature \cite{cao2018cosmological,farooq2013hubble}.